65 Gliders & Sailplanes

 The balance of forces on a sailplane shows that the higher the lift-to-drag ratio of the aircraft, the shallower the glide angle.

-For a steady glide, the equations of motion reduce to a simple force equilibrium, i.e.,
+For a steady glide at a constant airspeed, the equations of motion reduce to a simple force equilibrium, i.e.,

-showing that the glide angle \gamma will be a function only of the sailplane’s lift-to-drag ratio L/D and not its weight.
+showing that the glide angle {\gamma} will be a function only of the sailplane’s lift-to-drag ratio L/D and not its weight.
 The higher the L/D, the shallower the glide angle and the further the glide distance from a given height.
-The shallowest glide ratio will be obtained at the maximum value of L/D, i.e.,
+The shallowest glide angle will be obtained at the maximum value of L/D, i.e.,

-The airspeed along the flight path can be decomposed into horizontal and vertical components, i.e., V_d, downward, and V_H, horizontal.
+The airspeed along the flight path can be decomposed into horizontal and vertical components, i.e., V_d, directed downward, and V_H, directed horizontally.
 Because the distance traveled is equal to velocity times the time in flight, then

 and the lost altitude is

-The gliding performance of the sailplane can thus be determined, such as the gliding range and flight duration.
+The sailplane’s gliding performance can thus be determined, including gliding range and flight duration.

-as shown in the figure below.
-Therefore, the higher the sailplane in terms of initial altitude and the better the L/D ratio, the further the gliding distance.
-Again, notice that the gliding range does not depend on the weight of the sailplane.
+as shown in Figure 13.
+Therefore, the higher the sailplane’s initial altitude and the better its L/D ratio, the greater its gliding distance.
+Again, note that the gliding range does not depend on the sailplane’s weight.

-A sailplane with a better lift-to-drag ratio, L/D, can glide further from the same initial height.
+A sailplane with a better lift-to-drag ratio, L/D, can glide further from the same height.

 Gliding Speed

-Proceeding further by considering the aerodynamics in the glide gives for the lift
+Proceeding further by considering the aerodynamics in the glide gives the lift

 where W/S is the wing loading.
-The previous result tells us that the higher the wing loading, the higher the expected glide speed, which also depends on the air density, i.e., density altitude.
-The glide angle remains a function of the L/D, but a sailplane with a higher weight will glide at this condition at a higher airspeed.
-This means it will cover the same distance over the ground (i.e., the gliding distance) but reach the destination sooner.
-Such an advantage is important in competition soaring, where time and speed are essential.
+The previous result indicates that higher wing loading is associated with higher expected glide speed, which also depends on air density (i.e., density altitude).
+The glide angle remains a function of the L/D, but a sailplane with a higher weight will glide under these conditions at a higher airspeed.
+This means it will cover the same ground distance (i.e., the gliding distance) but arrive at the destination sooner.
+Such an advantage is important in competitive soaring, where time and speed are essential.

 A sailplane pilot is at an altitude of 5,500 ft MSL and needs to glide about 55 km to an airfield at 500 ft MSL.
 The sailplane has a maximum lift-to-drag ratio of 40:1.
-Assuming still air, will the pilot make it to the airfield?
+Assuming still air, can the pilot glide and land at the airfield without thermalling?

 \[ R = h \left( \frac{L}{D} \right) \]